MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxdrainfragmentiterator.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-The **NetRingGetRxDrainFragmentIterator** method gets a fragment iterator for the current drain section of a receive queue's fragment ring.
+The **NetRingGetRxDrainFragmentIterator** method gets a fragment iterator for the current drain section of a receive (Rx) queue's fragment ring.

 ## Syntax